-In the case of acoustic absorber usually the sound absorption coefficient determines the selection of the appropriate sound absorption panel.
-The specification shows that if the value of sound absorption is 1,0 in a given frequency the acoustic panel will be able to absorb the sound in 100% in the given frequency.
+In the case of absorber usually the sound absorption coefficient determines the selection of the appropriate sound absorption panel.
+The specification shows that if the value of sound absorption is 1,0 in a given frequency the acoustic panel will be able to dampen the sound in 100% in the given frequency.
 The value 0.5 means absorption of 50%.

 About acoustic foams:

-The broadband acoustic absorber is made of high-density acoustic wool of 90kg/m3, while the most of foam panels are made of low-density polyethylene of 10-15kg/m3.
+The broadband absorbers is made of high-density acoustic wool of 90kg/m3, while the most of foam panels are made of low-density polyethylene of 10-15kg/m3.
 As people cut the most part of foams to create an artistic design the density of the foam will further decrease due to the huge air gaps.

 The final density of the majority of foams is no more than slightly above 8kg/m3.
-As the density of broadband acoustic panel is more than 10 times of that no wander that the polyethylene foam cannot absorb the bass.
+As the density of broadband acoustic panel is more than 10 times of that no wander that the polyethylene foam cannot reduce the bass.

-Therefore, it is not true if anybody states that the acoustic foam or xps can absorb the bass even with results measured as a bass trap.
+Therefore, it is not true if anybody states that the acoustic foam or xps can dampen the bass even with results measured as a bass trap.
 Physics may not be belied whatever publicity text is behind it.